 It’s a lesson I’ll never forget.

 It was a Friday night.
-I don’t remember the inning and it really doesn’t matter.
+I don’t remember the inning, and it really doesn’t matter.
 As is always the case in T-Ball, the bases were loaded.
-My five-year-old son, Daniel, who would eventually make it to the big leagues, was playing first base.
-The batter approached the dish wearing a helmet so big he looked like a real life bobble head.
-His coach lined him up to the tee and with one mighty swing the ball rocketed down the first base line.
+My five-year-old son, Daniel, who would eventually make it to the big leagues, played first base.
+The batter approached the dish wearing a helmet so big he looked like a real-life bobble head.
+His coach lined him up to the tee, and with one mighty swing, the ball rocketed down the first base line.
 Daniel caught it on the fly and casually stepped on first for a double play!

 As we drove away after the game, I glanced in the rear-view mirror to see my little one, held in the firm embrace of the seat belt in the backseat.
 I could see his mind working on something profound.
 For several minutes, the hum of the engine was the only sound you could hear.

 “Dad,” he said with certainty, “tomorrow, I think I’ll turn a triple play.”
 I went into “preemptive strike, manage disappointment” mode.
 I told him turning a triple play was virtually impossible.
-There are men who have played their entire lives and have never had an opportunity to turn one, I said.
+Some men have played their entire lives and have never had an opportunity to turn one, I said.
 I gave him a three-minute dissertation on why a triple play wasn’t in the cards.
-I tried with all of my might to reason with that little boy and his response was, “Yeah, I think I’ll turn one anyway.”
+I tried with all of my might to reason with that little boy, and his response was, “Yeah, I think I’ll turn one anyway.”

 I learned a valuable lesson that morning…Don’t place yourself or anybody else in a box.
 Don’t tell someone what they can’t do.